tshangiris11/tshangiris11/README.md

 🎓 **My Journey So Far**

-- 🧠 M.A., Computational Social Science — *University of California, Berkeley (Expected 2026)*
+- 🧠 M.A., Computational Social Science — *University of California, Berkeley (May 2025)
-- 🎮 B.A., Psychology with Honors, Minor in Game Studies & Design — *University of Illinois Urbana-Champaign (2024)*
+- 🎮 B.A., Psychology with Honors, Minor in Game Studies & Design — *University of Illinois Urbana-Champaign (May 2024)

 ---